Go to content Go to main navigation More in this section

 Make an appointment at any of our clinics in Greater Victoria to get tested for chlamydia, or to find out more.

-For further reading, see our links and other resources.
+For further reading, see BCCDC’s information.

 How chlamydia spreads